Spencer-Sch/firebase-learning/README.md

 - Video #5: How to Structure Your Data - complete
 - Video #6: Security Rules! - complete
 - Video #7: How Do I Paginate My Data? - complete
+- Video #8: How do Transactions Work? - complete

 [Back to Top](#firebase-learning)